dzekelid/incidents/_listings/victorops/apipublicv1incidentsack-patch-openapi.md

 x-collection-name: VictorOps
 x-complete: 0
 info:
-  title: VictorOps Acknowledge an incident or list of incidents
+  title: Victor Ops Acknowledge an incident or list of incidents
   description: |-
     The incident(s) must be currently open.
 The user supplied must be a valid VictorOps user and a member of your organization.

     This API may be called a maximum of 6 times per minute.
-  version: 1.0.0
+  version: 0.0.2
 host: api.victorops.com
 basePath: /
 schemes: